microlong666/microlong666/README.md

 * :iphone: A tech nerd and fans of new products

-* :two_hearts: Love gaming:video_game: and photography:camera_flash:
+* :two_hearts: Love gaming :video_game: and photography :camera_flash:

 **My Blog currently updating:**